mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

  - *property*: name of the property when the field is defined at the class level
  - *type*: type of the property. `@var` may be used instead
  - *identifier*: whether the property is the model's identifier
+ - *repr*: whether the field is used as the string representation of the model
  - *getter*: optional getter method name
  - *setter*: optional setter method name
  - *formField*: the HTML input type